 Probably our personal favourite is the Kirstenbosch gardens.
 There is such a wide variety of flora and fauna there to set the scene for your romantic picnic.
 My partner and I like to find a quiet location in the shade, and lay down our blanket there.
 On a busy day like Valentine’s Day, you might be a bit less lucky when it comes to privacy, but if you are willing to take a bit of a walk a bit higher up, you should find the perfect spot.
 Apparently you can also take a hike right to the top of Table Mountain, starting at Kirstenbosch.
 I would ask for the route at the entrance before attempting this though.

-wildlife & birds complete the setting
+Wildlife and birds complete the setting

 If you are in Pretoria, there are a number of romantic places to go.
 The Faerie Glen Nature Reserve would be the first choice for many couples.
 This is a beautiful place of national heritage, located close to the residential areas of Pretoria.
 There is plenty of wildlife here, including over 150 species of birds, making this a great place for a romantic picnic on Valentine’s Day.

 While Johannesburg also has its fair share of Parks to picnic in, I would probably rather opt for a horse ride for two.
 There is something very romantic about the idea of taking a horse ride together.
 It allows you to cuddle up close and experience something which is very different to your average date.
 It’s the sense of old fashioned courtship that creates a romantic occasion or the thrill of doing something completely different.
-Click here for more info.

 If your partner is fond of animals, why not go check out the Ann van Dyk Cheetah Centre near Hartbeespoort Dam?
 The center houses a variety of rare and endangered species of cheetah in their natural surroundings, and you can take a guided tour of the centre.
 You will be shown the different behavioral patterns of these magnificent creatures, and what scientists are doing to preserve their existence.
 Make sure to book in advance, as it is very popular.

-learning is a good way to love
+Learning is a good way to love

 ‘Environment: People and Conservation in South Africa‘ is produced by WESSA, the oldest conservation organization in the country.
 This quarterly publication informs, educates and enlightens readers about the crucial environmental issues facing southern Africa, while also providing information about eco-friendly products and services for the home and office.